Pennsylvania: 21st century

 The Stonycreek Township crash site of Flight 93, one of four planes hijacked in the September 11 attacks; the site is now a national memorial.
-Flight 93 passengers wrestled with al-Qaeda terrorist hijackers for control of the plane, preventing it from being flown into the White House or U.S. Capitol.
+Flight 93 passengers wrestled with al-Qaeda terrorist hijackers for control of the plane, preventing it from being likely flown into the U.S. Capitol or the White House.

 During the September 11, 2001, terrorist attacks on the United States, the small town of Shanksville, Pennsylvania, received worldwide attention after United Airlines Flight 93 crashed into a field in Stonycreek Township, located 1.75 mi north of the town.
 All 40 civilians and 4 Al-Qaeda hijackers on board were killed.
-The hijackers had intended to crash the plane into either the United States Capitol or The White House.
-After learning from family members via air phone of the earlier attacks on the World Trade Center, however, Flight 93's passengers revolted against the hijackers and fought for control of the plane, causing it to crash.
+The hijackers had intended to fly the plane to Washington, D.C. to crash it likely into either the United States Capitol or The White House.
+After learning from family members via air phone of the earlier attacks on the World Trade Center in New York City and the Pentagon in Arlington County, Virginia, however, Flight 93's passengers revolted against the hijackers and fought for control of the plane, causing it to crash.
 It was the only one of the four aircraft hijacked that day that never reached its intended target and the heroism of the passengers has been commemorated.

 In October 2018, the Tree of Life – Or L'Simcha Congregation, a conservative Jewish synagogue, experienced the Pittsburgh synagogue shooting, which resulted in 11 fatalities.
 On July 13, 2024, near Butler, Pennsylvania, an assassination attempt on the 45th President of the United States Donald Trump occurred.
+Since the inception of the 21st century, Pennsylvania has garnered the additional nickname of "Cellicon State" for the central role of Philadelphia and Pittsburgh in the development of immunotherapies to treat different cancers.

 Geography

 Pennsylvania is 170 mi north to south and 283 mi east to west.
 Of a total 46055 sqmi, 44817 sqmi are land, 490 sqmi are inland waters, and 749 sqmi are waters in Lake Erie.
 It is the 33rd-largest state in the United States.
 Pennsylvania has 51 mi of coastline along Lake Erie and 57 mi of shoreline along the Delaware Estuary.
 Of the original Thirteen Colonies, Pennsylvania is the only state that does not border the Atlantic Ocean.
+With 86,000 miles of rivers and streams, Pennsylvania has the highest density of waterways of any state in the continental United States.

 The boundaries of the state are the Mason–Dixon line (39°43' N) to the south, Twelve-Mile Circle on the Pennsylvania-Delaware border, the Delaware River to the east, 80°31' W to the west, and the 42° N to the north, except for a short segment on the western end where a triangle extends north to Lake Erie.
 The state has five geographical regions: Allegheny Plateau, Ridge and Valley, Atlantic Coastal Plain, Piedmont, and Erie Plain.